 Given Datatype

-For this input datatype, you'll have to give the unique identifier of the group to update, and possibly the new display name or lookup name.
-The table below provides more details:
+For this input datatype, you'll have to give the unique identifier of the group to update, the new display name or lookup name.
+Click on the Show Query link under the Syntax section above for an example of how to get the group identifier.

 Table: UpdateGroupInput